DillonKyleDev/ISS-Travel-Guide/README.md

 Let's get into the components!
 Firstly, the

 ## FetchISS.js ##
-React component uses the API provided by https://wheretheiss.at/ to fetch the current coordinates of the International Space station.
+React component uses the API provided by https://wheretheiss.at/ to fetch the current coordinates of the International Space station every three seconds.
 It then sends that information to its child component,

 ## TomTomSearch.js ##
  which takes advantage of another API, the TomTom map/search API, to perform what is called a "Fuzzy search" for locations in a given ##radius## that share a common ##keyword##.